jackkim1994/MIT_Applied_Data_Science_Capstone/README.md

 Not only this automation will significantly reduce a overhead cost and time of approving each applicant, but also we could efficiently reduce the rate of erroneously approving high-risk applicants.

 ## Modeling
+For the modeling, the target variable was `BAD`, a binary variable that determines whether the applicant ultimately defaulted or not.
+Some indepdent variables I used for modeling were `DEBTINC`, Debt-to-Income Ratio, and `DELINQ`, or number of delinquencies of each applicant.

 Before going further, below list is the important terminology when I utilized Confusion Matrix.

-- `Accuracy`: Overall performance
-- `Precision`: How accurate the positive predictions
-- `Recall`: Coverage of actual positive sample
+- `Accuracy`: From all classes, howm any predictive positive and negative.
+- `Precision`: From all positive predictions, how many results were actually positive.
+(Key Factor: False Positive or Type I Error)
+- `Recall`: From all positive classes, how many we predicted correctly.
+(Key factor: False Negative or Type II Error)
-- `Specificity`: Coverage of actual negative sample
+- `Specificity`: Coverage of actual negative sample.
-- `F1 Score`:
+- `F1 Score`: Balance out Recall and Precision concurrently.

+If we re-apply this in terms of Mortgage Loan's perspective:
+- `Precision`: Out of all applicant whom we declined as potential loan defaulters, how many actually defaulted?
+In this case. we lose profits if we are declining applicants who did not default.
+- `Recall`: Out of all applicants who actually defaulted, how many of them we actually rejected.
+In this case, if we accept applicants who ultimately defaulted, this will lead to company loss and increase expenses to cover the defaulted loan.

 After trying different models, I decided to go with `Fine-Tuned Random Forest` model because it showed the highest `Recall` rate at around 73% with `Accuracy` rate at around 87%.

-While it is true that having `Precision` is an important metric for approving low-risk applicants, I prioritize on the `Recall` rate because we wanted to minimize the false-approval rate of applicants who have a high-risk of defaulting.
+While it is true that having `Precision` is an important metric for approving low-risk applicants, I prioritize on the `Recall` rate because we wanted to minimize the cost that the company will have to pay.

-Potentially, it will cost significantly more for the company to pay expenses from defaulted users rather than missing low-risk applicants.

 ## Conclusion
 I recommended the following below: